stackforge/python-libraclient/doc/command.rst

    The region the load balancer is located.
 Default is ``OS_REGION_NAME`` or ``LIBRA_REGION_NAME`` environment variables

-.. _libra_client-commands:
+.. _libra-commands:

 Client Commands
 ---------------

-.. program:: libra_client algorithms
+.. program:: libra algorithms

 algorithms
 ^^^^^^^^^^

 Gets a list of supported algorithms

-.. program:: libra_client create
+.. program:: libra create

 create
 ^^^^^^